NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 W1TFD_incongruent_corr = squeeze(WeightedTFD_total(:,:,3,:,:,:));
 ```

 b)	Line 26 sets up the interested channel cluster (channel 20 for medial frontal cortex (MFC)).
-Edit Line 26 to set up the interested channel cluster based on your study.
+Edit Line 26 to set up the interested channel cluster based on your own study.

 ```
 chansToAvg = [20];
 ```

-c)	Then the total power for each condition was averaged across subjects.
-Line 46 computes the differences between incongruent & error condition and incongruent & correct condition.
-Line 48 computes the differences between incongruent & correct condition and congruent & correct condition.
-Edit Line 46 & 48 to get the interested difference(s) based on your study.
+c)	Data for each condition was averaged across subjects.
+Line 46 computes the differences between error incongruent and correct incongruent.
+Line 48 computes the differences between correct incongruent and correct congruent.
+Edit Line 46 & 48 to get the interested difference(s) based on your own study.

 ```
 % interested comparison